aishakarigar/TheCodeLores/comics/001-reverse-integer/index.md

 ➡️ 2 billion views could turn into negative views or break the counter.

 This tiny puzzle reflects a massive engineering challenge:

-Handling edge cases at scale
+- Handling edge cases at scale.

-Designing systems that fail gracefully
+- Designing systems that fail gracefully.

-Thinking like an engineer, not just a coder
+- Thinking like an engineer, not just a coder.

 ---
-🛠 How It’s Solved in the Real World
+## 🛠 How It’s Solved in the Real World

 Our code above works for LeetCode: if overflow happens, we just return 0.
 But production systems don’t have that luxury.